oleksandrhoshovskyi-svg/line_balancer/README.md

 If the servo reacts in the wrong direction, change the direction using `DIR1` or `DIR-1`.

 If the balanced neutral point is not correct, adjust the servo center using `M0`, for example `M090`.

+This repository was imported from my previous GitHub account as part of organizing my projects in one place.